-The “Never again!” of the survivors is more than a call to remember the suffering of others.
+The “never again!” of the survivors is more than a question of understanding the narratives of victims and perpetrators.
 It is a lasting challenge to an active “No!” to injustice and human rights violations.

 The Founder Irmtrud Wojak